ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 RO) wants to start a request through a client instance controlled by the attacker, the attacker can start a request at an honest client instance and then redirect the honest end user to the interaction URI from the attackers session with the honest client instance.
-If the honest end user then fails to realize that it is not authorizing the attacker-controlled client instance (with which it started its request) but the honest client instance when interacting with the AS, the attacker's session with the honest client instance would be authorized.
+If the honest end user then fails to realize that they are not authorizing the attacker-controlled client instance (with which it started its request) but instead the honest client instance when interacting with the AS, the attacker's session with the honest client instance would be authorized.
 This would give the attacker access to the honest end user's resources that the honest client instance is authorized to access.
 However, if after the interaction the AS redirects the honest end user back to the client instance whose grant request the end user just authorized, the honest end user is redirected to the honest client instance.
-The honest client instance can then detect that it is not the party that started the request that is present, since the request at the honest client instance was started by the attacker, which can prevent the attack.
-This is related to {{security-impersonation}}, because again the attack can be prevented by the AS informing the user as much as possible about the client instance that is to be authorized.
+The honest client instance can then detect that the end user is not the party that started the request, since the request at the honest client instance was started by the attacker.
+This detection can prevent the attack.
+This is related to the discussion in {{security-impersonation}}, because again the attack can be prevented by the AS informing the user as much as possible about the client instance that is to be authorized.